American Express: Sponsorship

+Since 2011, American Express has a £100 million sponsorship agreement with Brighton & Hove Albion Football Club.
+The agreement includes naming rights over Falmer Stadium (renaming it as the American Express Stadium), Brighton training facilities and shirt sponsorship of the kits of the men's, women's, youth and disability teams.

-In May 2024, American Express became the official partner of F1 Academy, a female-only single-seater racing series founded by Formula One, for the 2024 season.
-The partnership deal include American Express' branding to appear on Jessica Edgar's car livery and driver suit.
+In May 2024, American Express became an official partner for F1 Academy, a female-only single-seater racing series founded by Formula One; the partnership deal, which was subsequently expanded to multi-year support, includes American Express's branding on the sponsored driver's car livery and driver suit each year.

 Awards and recognition

 In 2016, at the Corporate Art Awards, American Express received the award from pptArt for "the best international restoration programme: World's Monument Watch".
 American Express is a sponsor of "World Monuments Watch", launched in 1995 by World Monuments Fund.